 People are greatly divided on the topic of early mortgage pay off — some say it’s a good idea, others disagree.
 This topic is highly debatable because there are so many factors to consider, and even a slight change in one of these factors could swing the answer in one way or another.
-In any case, a reader by the name of p3keith left an interesting comment with a different twist on this topic — should you pay off mortgage early on a rental property?
+In any case, a reader left an interesting comment with a different twist on this topic — should you pay off mortgage early on a rental property?

 …I have a similar question on mortgage prepayment that involves a rental property.
 A little background on my situation.
 I am 35 years old and six years away from my military retirement.
 I am looking for my rental property to generate some additional income when I retire (it is zero sum right now, breaking even between rent income and mortgage payment), so I am considering paying it off in the next six years.
 To do this, I will have to stop my IRA and other retirement contributions.

 Is it worth it?

 Once it is paid off, I could start with the retirement contributions again, but I am not thrilled with the idea I can’t touch my retirement investments until I am 59 1/2.
 A paid off rental property is in effect a retirement savings that I would immediately reap the benefits of once it was paid off.
 I know my ROI drops with every dollar I pay into the property, but I think I am more concerned with cash flow than ROI.
 The cash flow from the property couple with my retirement would make a decent living in the area I want to retire in.

 Here’s a response from another reader, Gene: